An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Introduction

 \section{Introduction}

-Polar codes constitute the first deterministic construction of capacity-achieving codes for binary memoryless symmetric (BMS) channels with an efficient decoder\cite{arikan2009channel}.
-While they achieve capacity under successive cancellation (SC) decoding, their initial performance was not competitive with low-density parity-check (LDPC) and Turbo codes.
-This changed with the advent of SC list (SCL) decoding and the addition of cyclic redundancy-check (CRC) outer codes\cite{tal15}.
-Due to their competitive performance for short block lengths\cite{Coskun18:Survey}, they have been adopted by the 5G standard\cite{qualcomm_codes}.
-Many authors have optimized polar codes and their variants to improve their performance for the SCL decoder \cite{trifonov16,Trifonov17,Yuan19,Elkelesh19,Fazeli19,Rowshan19,arikan2019sequential,MV20}.
+Polar codes constitute the first deterministic construction of capacity-achieving codes for \ac{BMS} channels with an efficient decoder\cite{arikan2009channel}.
+While they achieve capacity under \ac{SC} decoding, their initial performance was not competitive with \ac{LDPC} and Turbo codes.
+This changed with the advent of \ac{SCL} decoding and the addition of \ac{CRC} outer codes\cite{tal15}.
+Due to their competitive performance for short block lengths\cite{Coskun18:Survey}, they have been adopted by the 5G standard\cite{5G20}.
+Many authors have optimized polar codes and their variants to improve their performance for SCL decod\ed{ing \cite{trifonov16,Trifonov17,Yuan19,Elkelesh19,Fazeli19,Rowshan19,arikan2019sequential,MV20,Trifonov20}}.

-An important property of the SCL decoder is that its performance matches the maximum-likelihood (ML) decoder if the list size is sufficiently large.
-In this work, we consider the theoretical question: ``What list size suffices to achieve ML decoding performance for a given channel quality?''.
-Simulating SCL decoding with a large list size is infeasible for long codes and doesn't provide much insight.
+An important property of SCL decod\ed{ing} is that its performance matches the \ac{ML} decoder if the list size is sufficiently large. \ed{This work is motivated by} the theoretical question: ``What list size suffices to \ed{approach} ML decoding performance for a given channel quality?''.
+Simulating SCL decoding with a large list size is infeasible for long codes and doesn't provide much insight \ed{into designing codes for \ac{SCL} decoding}.
 Current works rely mostly on heuristics, e.g., see \cite{Trifonov17,Yuan19,Elkelesh19,Rowshan19,MV20}.

-We identify information-theoretic quantities associated with the required list size and provide natural approximations that can be computed efficiently even for very long codes.
-Our analysis suggests new code design criteria for an SCL decoder with practical list sizes, e.g., $L\in\{8,32,128\}$ by modifying known codes, e.g., \ac{RM} codes\cite{reed,muller}.
-This is illustrated via example constructions for short- to moderate-length regime, e.g., $N\in\{128,512\}$.

-Using techniques similar to those for analyzing LDPC codes \cite{LMSS98,RU01}, we show that the logarithm of required list size concentrates around the mean for large block lengths.
-For the binary erasure channel (BEC), we provide a simple Markov chain approximation to compute this mean using only density evolution and simulations show that it is quite accurate.
+By noting that \ac{SCL} decoding operates sequentially in $N$ stages, where $N$ is the block length, \edd{we identify information-theoretic quantities associated with the required list size on average.} For general \ac{BMS} channels, we provide upper and lower bounds that can be computed efficiently even for very long codes.
+Our analysis suggests new code design \edd{criterion} for \ac{SCL} \ed{decoding} with practical list sizes, e.g., $L\in\edd{[8, 1024]}$ \edd{by modifying, e.g., \ac{RM} codes}\cite{reed,muller}.
+This is illustrated via \own{exemplary} constructions for short- to moderate-length regime, e.g., $N\in\{128,512\}$\ed{, which outperform polar codes of the 5G standard}.
+For the \ac{BEC}, we provide a simple Markov chain approximation to compute \ed{the} mean using only density evolution and simulations show that it is quite accurate.